riesenia/kendo/README.md

 ### Setting properties

 Any property can be set by calling *set* method.
 For adding to properties that are represented by array (or objects), *add* method can be used.
 Set method can be also used for batch assignment by passing array as the only parameter.
 To NOT encode passed data, pass them wrapped by `Kendo::js()` call.
-All the methods return the instance so calls can be chained.
+All method calls can be chained.
 Examples:

 ```php
 use Riesenia\Kendo\Kendo;